-State Considers Sanctuary Draft Management Plan, Environmental Impact Statement, and RegulationsPosted on Mar 26, 2015 in Latest News, Newsroom, Press Releases
+State Considers Sanctuary Draft Management Plan, Environmental Impact Statement, and RegulationsPosted on Mar 26, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The National Oceanic and Atmospheric Administration (NOAA) proposes to change the scope of the Hawaiian Islands Humpback Whale National Marine Sanctuary by increasing its size, expanding from a sanctuary that manages only humpback whales to one that manages all natural and cultural resources within its boundaries, and changing its name.
 A news announcement was made yesterday.